enricoros/code-xray/README.md

 cd code-xray
 # this will install the dependencies, including cloc, in this folder
 npm install
-# you can run the 2 executables now
+# you can run the 2 node programs now
 ```

 This tool comes in 2 programs to be invoked from shell, in sequence: